 I am currently involved in CLARIAH, a Dutch Science Foundation (NWO) project that aims at building a distributed infrastructure for the humanities and social sciences.
-I completed my PhD in 2016, with the thesis Refining Statistical Data on the Web, under the supervision of Frank van Harmelen, Stefan Schlobach and Andrea Scharnhorst.
-In the thesis, I research how to integrate and refine statistical data from various domains (especially in Social History/Digital Humanities).
+I completed my PhD in 2016, with the thesis Refining Statistical Data on the Web, under the supervision of Frank van Harmelen, Stefan Schlobach and Andrea Scharnhorst (browse it, or order a printed copy).
 I had an unconditional support from Data Archiving and Networked Services and the eHumanities Group of the Royal Netherlands Academy of Arts and Sciences (KNAW).
 Until 2011, I developed semantic-based tools to support legal decision making at the Institute of Law and Technology.

 - grlc, a service that transforms GitHub repositories with SPARQL queries into Linked Data APIs automatically